Blog | Entrepreneurship

 meet your own rich dad - start your quiz now

-In my book, Before You Quit Your Job, I share how I felt on the day I quit my job to become a full-time entrepreneur:
+In his book, Before You Quit Your Job, Robert Kiyosaki shares how he felt on the day he quit his job to become a full-time entrepreneur:

 One of the most frightening days of my life was the day I quit my job and officially became an entrepreneur.
 On that day, I knew there were no more steady paychecks, no more health insurance or retirement plans.
 No more days off for being sick or paid vacations.